lzsync/async-openai-api-wrapper-azure/README.md

 ---

 ## 🙇 About
+- ⚠️ Note: This repository is a base template and not immediately deployable as-is.
+To use it in production, you will need to configure your own CI/CD workflow (e.g., with GitHub Actions or Azure DevOps) and connect it to your Azure Function App.

-This repo was created as a clean, minimal template to demonstrate how to build async Azure Functions that wrap Azure OpenAI endpoints.
+- This repo was created as a clean, minimal template to demonstrate how to build async Azure Functions that wrap Azure OpenAI endpoints.
 Feel free to fork or adapt it for your own projects!
+- _ReadMe created with the help of ChatGPT._